Industrial Affiliates FAQs

 Many affiliate programs are created out of demand by the industrial partners to transcend the traditional principal investigator/sponsor relationship with the hopes of establishing and developing long term symbiotic relationships with the university.
 Access to top rate faculty and potential employees (graduate students) is a primary motivation for industrial participation.
 For an annual fee, affiliates remain abreast of the cutting edge research within a general field of interest.

 Affiliate programs are approved on the basis that multiple affiliates will be recruited and signed.
-The Office of the Vice President for Research and Innovation will work with new programs to allow time for the recruitment of multiple affiliates.
+The Office of Research and Innovation will work with new programs to allow time for the recruitment of multiple affiliates.

 Please note that the affiliates program is not a substitute for sponsored research contracts.

-The Office of the Vice President for Research and Innovation retains responsibility for the approval and review of affiliate programs.
-A new request for the establishment of an affiliate program will be reviewed to ensure that there are not conflicts with on-going research agreements and that the requested program adheres to the guiding principles as set forth in OSP 10007 Membership Fee Supported & Other Affiliate Programs.
+The Office of Research and Innovation retains responsibility for the approval and review of affiliate programs.
+A new request for the establishment of an affiliate program will be reviewed to ensure that there are no conflicts with on-going research agreements and that the requested program adheres to the guiding principles as set forth in OSP 10007 Membership Fee Supported & Other Affiliate Programs.

 Affiliate fees are deposited in the Virginia Tech Foundation and are restricted only in the sense that the monies must be used to support the affiliates program as set forth in the approved affiliates agreement.
 This may include the support of graduate students, conference proceedings, meetings, etc.